On Eisenhart's type theorem for sub-Riemannian metrics on step $2$ distributions with $\mathrm{ad}$-surjective Tanaka symbols: Introduction

 In the present paper, we consider the geodesic defined by the variational approach.
 A horizontal curve $\gamma:[a, b]\rightarrow M$ is an absolutely continuous curve tangent to $D$, i.e., $\gamma'(t) \in D \left(\gamma(t)\right)$.
 In the sequel, the manifold $M$ is assumed to be connected.
 By the Rashevskii-Chow theorem the assumption that $D$ is bracket-generating guarantees that the space of horizontal curves connecting two given points $q_0$ and $q_1$ is not empty.
 The following energy-minimizing problem:

-can be solved using the Pontryagin Maximum Principle (\cite{AgrSach, Pont}) in optimal control theory that defines special curves in the cotangent bundle $T^*M$, called the \emph{Pontryagin extremals}, so that a minimizer of the optimal control problem \eqref{energy} is a projection from $T^*M$ to $M$ of some \emph{Pontryagin extremal}.
-To describe Pontryagin extremals, we need to recall some basic constructions in the cotangent bundle $T^*M$.
-Let $\pi: T^*M \to M$ denote the canonical projection.
-The {\it tautological Liouville $1$-form} $s$ on $T^*M$ is defined as follows: if $\lambda=(p,q)\in T^*M$, where $q\in M$ and $p\in T_q^*M$, and $v\in T_\lambda T^*M$, then
+can be solved using the Pontryagin Maximum Principle (\cite{AgrSach, Pont}) in optimal control theory that defines special curves in the cotangent bundle $T^*M$, called the \emph{Pontryagin extremals}, so that a minimizer of the optimal control problem \eqref{energy} is a projection from $T^*M$ to $M$ of some \emph{Pontryagin extremal} (for more explicit description of Pontryagin extremals see the beginning of section \eqref{orb_sec} below). \begin{Def} The \emph{(variational) sub-Riemannian geodesics} are projections of the Pontryagin extremals of the optimal control problem \eqref{energy}. \end{Def}